ajppp/cz2006-grocery-app/README.md

 # cz2006-grocery-app
 Coursework for CZ2006: Software Engineering done in AY20/21 Semester 2

 Our project is called **Minimising Food Waste by Leveraging Technology**.
 To that end, our group will develop an Android app that allows users to keep track of their groceries and shopping list.
 The app will also allow users to keep track of expiry dates and food restrictions.
+The app can be downloaded and built using Android Studio and it was built using Kotlin.

 ---

-## TODO
+## Possible Upgrades

-- [x] add Settings class and layout
-- [x] add alert dialogs for all of the buttons in Settings
-- [x] use Snackbar to display messages to the user (Inventory, Shopping List etc.)
-- [x] add a menuInflater to Inventory to add items
-- [x] figure out how to use DatePickerDialog.OnSetDateListener
-- [x] used new activity to add items
-- [x] add sign-up
-- [x] implement SQLite for storing local user data
-- [x] implement recipe retrieval
-- [x] Shared Preferences to save data across activities and app usage
-- [x] Use RadioGroup to implement restrictions?
-- [ ] use AlertDialog to delete items?
-- [ ] use AlertDialog to change number of inventory items?
-- [ ] add family feature
-- [ ] add OTP feature
+- [ ] add expiry date database for items that do not come with one